Last Updated on by Angie

-Before we even started our RTW trip, we knew that Plitvice Lakes National Park in Croatia was one of our must-see stops.
-The logistics of planning a trip to this remote location were slightly trickier, however.
-At first we considered visiting the park on a day trip from Zagreb.
-With only a few hours in the park, we wondered if the trip was worth the cost ($50/person).
 Our next thought was to stop at Plitvice on our way from Zagreb to Zadar, but the bus schedules still would have only allowed us a few hours in the park and it would have cost about the same as a day trip.
-We finally realized that in order to see the whole park we’d have to spend a night there.

 So to help you make the best choice for your stay in Plitvice, we're summarizing them here and including information we did not find online and only learned after our stay at the national park.

-As other hotels are 1 kilometer or more away, your transportation options are limited there.
+As other hotels are over one kilometer or more away, your transportation options are limited there.
 Staying inside the park is perfect for those who do not have a car and have a little extra money to spend.

 Hotels and Campgrounds Outside the Park

 This is no big deal if you have a car, but if you don't, consider this: to get to the park you'll have to walk along a busy highway with no sidewalk while cars rush by at 50 mph or faster.

 You can camp there for about $10/person or rent a bungalow for two people for about $30.
 However, the entire place shuts down in the fall and winter.
 We read that they offer a shuttle to and from the park, but it seems like this only operates once in each direction per day.

 The bus stops at the major entrances of the park have manned ticket/information booths and the worker can easily call a taxi for you if you're staying at a hotel that's farther away.

-Just Show Up
+Just Show Up to Plitvice National Park

 Apparently the attendant at the bus stop called a few of his friends who rent out rooms and they showed up at the bus stop to negotiate with the travelers.

-Overall, A Number Of Choices
+Overall, A Number Of Plitvice Hotel Choices

 The more expensive hotels on the property of the park have a steep asking price, but also have great perks like being able to extend your ticket without cost and the perfect location.

 You will either have to walk on a very narrow shoulder along a busy road, find accommodations with a shuttle service (which may be infrequent), and may even need to pay for a taxi to get to the bus station with your luggage.

 We got up early the second day, had a great free breakfast, beat the crush of tour groups into the park, and didn't have to worry about walking along a narrow road with cars flying past us (not to mention walking back to the hotel after 7 hours of hiking).

 Plitvice Lakes National Park is a place you must visit while in Croatia.